-EERE may establish more than one budget period for each award and fund only the initial budget period(s).
+EERE will establish more than one budget period for each Phase of each award and fund only the initial Phase.
 Funding for all budget periods, including the initial budget period, is not guaranteed.
-Before the expiration of the initial budget period(s), EERE may perform a down-select among different recipients and provide additional funding only to a subset of recipients.
+Before the expiration of Phase 1, EERE will perform a down-select review on all Phase 1 recipients.
+EERE will provide Phase 2 funding only to recipients selected to continue to Phase 2.